Skip to content

 This document explains how .me interprets:

-• [] selectors (indexing, broadcast, filters, ranges, transforms)
+• [] selectors for indexing, broadcast, filters, ranges, multi-select, and transforms

 Mental Model